samrosin/dscap/simulations/README.md

 # Simulation code for "Doubly Standardized Surrogate Endpoints for SARS-CoV-2 Vaccines"

-This directory contains files for the simulation study in the manuscript "Doubly Standardized Surrogate Endpoints for SARS-CoV-2 Vaccines" by Rosin, S. P., Stivjen, F., Cross., K. A., Shook-Sa, B. E., Hudgens, M. G., & Gilbert, P. B. (2025).
+This directory contains files for the simulation study in the manuscript "Doubly Standardized Surrogate Endpoints for SARS-CoV-2 Vaccines" by Rosin, S. P., Stijven, F., Cross., K. A., Shook-Sa, B. E., Hudgens, M. G., & Gilbert, P. B. (2025).
 Simulations were conducted in R on a Slurm-managed High Performance Computing (HPC) cluster.
 In the below, **filenames are in bold text**.

 ## Simulation settings 1-3